-So, its high time that companies focus on creating a culture of constructive feedback and community-driven engagement.
+So, it’s high time that companies focus on creating a culture that emphasizes timely recognition.

 How does Peer Recognition Work?

-Thus, a peer recognition program leads to a good work environment with a boost in productivity.
+Thus, a peer recognition program leads to a good work environment that boosts productivity.

 Timing is crucial when it comes to peer recognition.
-It is only impactful at the moment.
+It is only impactful when done at the right moment.

-Receiving recognition is what a colleague likes from their peers which gives them a sense of satisfaction about the work they do.
+Receiving recognition is what a colleague likes from their peers.
+It improves their relationship and gives them a sense of satisfaction about their work.
 But why are they getting recognized?

-We all are pretty aware of the fact that ‘consistency is the key’ for anything we do.
+We all are pretty aware that ‘consistency is the key’ for anything we do.
 The same goes for peer recognition.

-Peer recognition does not end with one day of praise and appreciation.
-It should be on multiple occasions and consistently.
+Peer-to-peer recognition does not end with one day of praise and appreciation.
+It should be on multiple occasions and consistent.

 When you recognize your peers for the sake of it, you make the whole process shallow.
-Consistent peer recognition program helps improve company culture and keep recognition genuine.
+A consistent peer recognition program helps improve company culture and keep recognition genuine.

 Managers often struggle to keep up with recognizing every employee working under them.

-Here, peer-to-peer recognition often helps fill up the gaps as the peers have more insight into what their colleagues are contributing.
+Here, peer-to-peer recognition often helps fill up the gaps because-

 Benefits of Peer to Peer Recognition: